Native woodland regeneration at Maidenhead Thicket

 What, when, where and how?

 Larch is a non-native tree to Britain planted throughout the UK.
 As a result, it supports fewer species of British wildlife compared to our native trees, which have evolved over centuries alongside them.
-Once felled, half the area will be replanted with a mixture of native broadleaves and half managed as a grassy glade, improving the habitat for our precious woodland flora and fauna to thrive.
+Half the area is being replanted with a mixture of native broadleaves and half managed as a grassy glade, improving the habitat for our precious woodland flora and fauna to thrive.

 Over the coming years we will continue to work alongside Butterfly Conservation as part of their project to plant elm trees resistant to Dutch elm disease.